A SMART COMMUNITY INVESTMENT…

 IT COSTS JUST $9 PER MONTH PER CHILD TO GIVE THE LIFE CHANGING GIFT OF READING

-Proven and effective program - Imagination Library has delivered over 300 million books globally and the data and evaluation has been presented at the World Literacy Summit with almost 90,000 participants in the long term study!
+• Proven and effective program - Imagination Library has delivered over 300 million books globally.
+The impact has been studied over years and was recently presented at the World Literacy Summit with almost 90,000 participants in the survey!
 Children in the Imagination Library are more likely to be school-ready, to have 35% more books in their home (over and above the books the Library gifts them), and read more often due to their love of reading.

 DONATIONS from $9